 Photo: Mumtahina Rahman

-In recent decades, the fashion industry has undergone a remarkable transformation, fueled by the rise of fast fashion.
-Fast fashion refers to the rapid production of inexpensive clothing in response to the latest trends, resulting in a high turnover of styles and a culture of disposable fashion.
+In recent decades, the fashion industry has had significant changes, fueling the rise of fast fashion.
 While this business model has made fashion more accessible and affordable to consumers, it has also led to significant environmental consequences, particularly in the form of textile waste.

 Photo: Chris Hunkeler